 Early History of the Natlay family

-Another 167 words (12 lines of text) covering the years 1275 and 1296 are included under the topic Early Natlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Natlay research.
+Another 51 words (4 lines of text) covering the years 1275 and 1296 are included under the topic Early Natlay History in all our PDF Extended History products and printed products wherever possible.

 Natlay Spelling Variations